 Travel back in history to Fes el-Bali, Morocco's best-preserved medieval city.
 Discover traditional tanneries and intricate tilework in the historic madrasas, showcasing the country's rich heritage.

-You can stay longer in Morocco, indeed.
+You can indeed stay longer in Morocco.
 However, you'll need to apply for an extension at a local immigration office.
 The extension procedure should be initiated well before the expiration date of your eVisa.

 Morocco is generally a safe country for tourists.
 However, as with any travel destination, it's essential to exercise common sense and be aware of your surroundings.

-No, a Morocco Tourist eVisa does not allow you to travel to Western Sahara.
+No, a Moroccan tourist eVisa does not allow you to travel to Western Sahara.
 This region has a separate visa regime.